 This simple extension streams NASA’s own HD Channel to the browser.
 It is one of NASA’s multimedia offerings, bringing you the latest from the space center.
 Watch educational lecture series’, live coverage of manned missions, interviews, media briefings, the more exciting imagery from NASA’s vast array of space satellites, and recordings from the ISS as well.
 A link within the extension to check what programs are next up would have been helpful, but you can check the schedule here.

 Neave Planetarium is a simulated browser based “theatre” for exploring the stars.
-It is also available as a Chrome extension and the high download figures shows its value as an educational tool.
 You can use it to explore the sky right above you or move it around to look at other locations.
 If you have a telescope, the browser tool is a handy aid.
 Point at a star or planet to reveal its name, its constellation, its brightness and its astronomical distance.
 Use a star or planet’s Right Ascension and Declination values to align your telescope with the celestial coordinates.

 The truly commendable thing about this Chrome extension is that it’s a one-man project.